3liz/lizmap-web-client/vagrant/README.md

 You can now modify the source code of Lizmap, and see changes into your web browser.

+If you want to do requests directly to QGIS, the address is `http://localhost:8131/`.
+If you want to connect to the postgresql database, the address is localhost and the port is 8132.

 To enter into the virtual machine, type: